Ka Lei Maile Ali`i Hawaiian Civic Club

 - E Kalahui E - chant to honor our ancestors

-- Ku`e Name Signs Display, Kue Petion Re-enactment and Honoring our Queen with a ti leaf lei to encircle Iolani Palace on Sunday, September.
-1, 2013.
+- Ku`e Name Signs Display, Kue Petion Re-enactment and Honoring our Queen with a ti leaf lei to encircle Iolani Palace on Sunday, August 31, 2014 from 10am to 3pm.

-- Kokua Kakou, if you’re gonna be at the palace we are still looking for people to help arrange the signs from 8am – 10am and volunteers to help stow he signs in the afternoon 3pm – 4pm.
+- Kokua Kakou, if you’re gonna be at the palace we are still looking for people to help arrange the signs from 8am – 10am and volunteers to help repack the signs in the afternoon 3pm – 4pm.
 Please call 392-1486.

 All events are free and open to the public.
 For more information or to find out how you can be involved, contact Lynette Cruz at email@example.com or phone (808) 284-3460.
 Join Kū’ē Petition on Facebook community